markkolovics/sudokuchecker/README.md

 #### Usage and unit test
-The application is built as a maven project, to install follow these steps:
+The application is built as a maven project, to install please follow these steps:

 1. Download and unzip the source to the destination folder or use `git pull`
 2. Run unit test with `mvn test`